 The business model: Transmetrics offers a new approach to solving inefficient capacity utilization problem in cargo transport industry using Big Data and predictive analytics.
 Transmetrics developed an end-to-end solution that allows cargo companies to forecast with high accuracy their fluctuating volumes for weeks ahead, and then the predictive optimization module shows the most optimal way to run their transport network.
 Transmetrics solution helped logistics companies reduce their linehaul costs up to 25%.

-“We believe that the hottest trends in logistics over the next few years will be autonomous vehicles, drones, and anticipatory logistics.
+“We believe that the future of logistics over the next few years will be sorrounded by autonomous vehicles, drones, and anticipatory logistics.
 The challenge for autonomous vehicles and drones is connected to regulations and public acceptance.
 However, they also bring groundbreaking opportunity for logistics – in their report, DHL claimed that autonomous driving could lower costs for freight by up to 40% per kilometer.
 At the same time, drones can disrupt the last-mile delivery, which accounts for approximately 30% of the total delivery cost, and which is becoming even more challenging with the growth of e-commerce.
 Anticipatory logistics, powered by Big Data and predictive analytics, can help in tackling the problem of low capacity utilization and significantly improve process efficiency.
 For instance, 24% of road freight kilometers in Europe are driven by trucks which are completely empty.
 When carrying cargo, on average the trucks are full to only 57% of their gross weight capacity.
 Using Big Data and predictive analytics, logistics companies can anticipate the demand weeks in advance and optimize their network in the most efficient way.
 The key challenges for this trend are associated with the data quality and with the scarcity of experienced data scientists needed for such solutions.
 One of the possible ways to address these challenges is finding a right solution partner who has in depth knowledge in both technological and logistics industry domains.
 Transmetrics is disrupting logistics through one of the trends mentioned above.
 We offer a Big Data predictive analytics solution for cargo transport companies that generates highly accurate demand forecasts and offers predictive network optimization.
 As a result, the company is able to make better, data-driven decisions, weeks in advance.
 The implementation of forecasting and optimization modules allows for the continuous monitoring and improvement of network performance.
 It helps increase network resilience, planning flexibility and prevents under-performance during peak seasons.
 Transmetrics’ solution has already helped companies achieve up to a 25% reduction in the linehaul costs and we are currently working with leading global logistics companies, including three companies from Fortune 500 list.”

 Sensors startup #1: senvisys